-We researched the credit cards available in the UK to get a sense of what interest rates you might find on different types of cards, such as credit builder, low rate, balance transfer or rewards.
-By using this guide, you can get an understanding of how your APR compares to the market as a whole.
-You can also use this information to help understand the cost of carrying a balance on different card types.
+We researched data from the Bank of England and our own databases to get a sense of interest rates for different types of cards, such as credit builder, low rate, balance transfer or rewards.
+Use this information to understand how your APR compares to the current UK market.

 Average Interest Rates (APRs) of Credit Cards in the UK

-In July 2019, the average credit card interest rate of representative credit card lending to UK households passed 20% for the first time in 20 years (since May 1999).
+The rate has been rising over the past few years—in July 2019, the average credit card interest rate to UK households passed 20% for the first time in 20 years (since May 1999).

 When considering these interest rates, remember that the representative APR is defined as the rate which at least 50% of successful applicants will receive.
 Applicants with a weaker credit history may receive a (much) higher rate.
 This is especially noticeable when it comes to credit-builder cards.
-For example, while the representative APR for the Aqua Start card is 49.9% (variable), some applicants may be given a rate of 59.9% or even 69.9%.
+For example, while the representative APR for the Vanquis Classic Visa card is 39.9% (variable), some applicants may be given a rate of up to 69.9%.

 What is a Good Interest Rate (APR) on a Credit Card?

 You can tell if your interest rate is "good" if you’ve received a rate close to the representative APR according to credit card type (e.g., credit builder, student, etc.).
 It is unlikely anyone will receive a better rate than the average representative APR for a certain type of card; but up to 49% of applicants may receive a higher rate.
 Therefore, if your rate is near the average APR, you've got just about the lowest rate available.

 Looked at another way, you can decide if you’ve been given a good interest rate based on your credit history—depending on whether you have good credit or poor credit—as you can see below.

 Is Your Credit Card Interest Rate (APR) Good?

 |Average UK Credit Card Interest Rate||Average Representative APR|